MMX (instruction set): Naming

 Advanced Micro Devices (AMD), during one of its many court battles with Intel, produced marketing material from Intel indicating that MMX stood for "Matrix Math Extensions".
 Since an initialism cannot be trademarked, this was an attempt to invalidate Intel's trademark.
 In 1995, Intel filed suit against AMD and Cyrix Corp. for misuse of its trademark MMX.
 AMD and Intel settled, with AMD acknowledging MMX as a trademark owned by Intel, and with Intel granting AMD rights to use the MMX trademark as a technology name, but not a processor name.
+Also the "MMX" term is sometimes confused with the separate MultiMedia Extensions API on Windows 3.x and Windows 9x.

 Technical details

 MMX defines eight processor registers, named MM0 through MM7, and operations that operate on them.
 Each register is 64 bits wide and can be used to hold either 64-bit integers, or multiple smaller integers in a "packed" format: one instruction can then be applied to two 32-bit integers, four 16-bit integers, or eight 8-bit integers at once.

 MMX provides only integer operations.
 When originally developed, for the Intel i860, the use of integer math made sense (both 2D and 3D calculations required it), but as graphics cards that did much of this became common, integer SIMD in the CPU became somewhat redundant for graphical applications.
 Alternatively, the saturation arithmetic operations in MMX could significantly speed up some digital signal processing applications.

 To avoid compatibility problems with the context switch mechanisms in existing operating systems, the MMX registers are aliases for the existing x87 floating-point unit (FPU) registers, which context switches would already save and restore.
 Unlike the x87 registers, which behave like a stack, the MMX registers are each directly addressable (random access).

 Any operation involving the floating-point stack might also affect the MMX registers and vice versa, so this aliasing makes it difficult to work with floating-point and SIMD operations in the same program.
 To maximize performance, software often used the processor exclusively in one mode or the other, deferring the relatively slow switch between them as long as possible.

 Each 64-bit MMX register corresponds to the mantissa part of an 80-bit x87 register.
 The upper 16 bits of the x87 registers thus go unused in MMX, and these bits are all set to ones, making them Not a Number (NaN) data types, or infinities in the floating-point representation.
 This can be used by software to decide whether a given register's content is intended as floating-point or SIMD data.